-Please contact the Office of International Student Services for more information.
+Please contact International Services for more information.
 An application fee is required.

 Working without proper authorization is considered to be the most serious violation by the Department of Homeland Security.
-Therefore, it is important that you consult with the Office of International Student Services before accepting any offer of employment.
+Therefore, it is important that you consult with International Services before accepting any offer of employment.
 It is illegal to begin work in anticipation of being granted permission; you must first receive an Employment Authorization Document (EAD).

 The Center for Student Involvement (CSI) is here to help you get involved with more than 80 clubs and organizations to choose from that reflect the academic, social, political and religious diversity of the student population.
 Whether you are a commuter or resident, become part of the campus community through the support services available from CSI.
 If you don't find what you're looking for, representatives from CSI can help you start a group of your own.
 Through membership in cocurricular activities, you can pursue your interests, build your leadership skills, further your studies, exchange ideas and explore new cultures.
+Let the CSI help you find: